Free Roof Suitability Tool

 Recommendations

-Disclaimer: This assessment is based on general information you’ve provided.
-A professional site survey will give accurate measurements, detailed shading analysis, and structural assessment.
-Results may vary based on local conditions, specific roof features, and installer recommendations.
-Always get multiple quotes from MCS-certified installers.
+Disclaimer: This assessment is based on the information you’ve provided and uses typical UK figures.
+A professional site survey will give accurate measurements, structural assessment, and detailed shading analysis.
+Always obtain multiple quotes from MCS-certified installers before making a decision.

 How to Use the Roof Suitability Checker